 Presiding, REL 934, or another course with a strong practical component; and a course in ritual studies or in liturgical theology (either of which may be a reading course).
 The other three courses are electives in the field (see below).
-Students write a final paper, which may be prepared in an independent study of either three or six credit hours.
-Institute students present the results of the work on this final paper in Colloquium.
-The remaining courses are taken in Bible, theology, and church history, and in courses in Christianity and culture in Area III of the curriculum, according to the student's needs as determined in consultation with faculty in the area of concentration.
+The remaining courses are taken in Bible, theology, and church history, and in courses in Christianity and culture in Area III of the Divinity School curriculum, according to the student's needs as determined in consultation with faculty in the area of concentration.